tradingstrategy-ai/docs/source/glossary.rst

     Factor investing

-        Factor investing is an investment approach that chooses securities based on attributes that have historically been associated with higher returns.
+        Factor investing is a :term:`trading strategy` that chooses securities based on attributes that have historically been associated with higher returns.

         There are two main types of factors: macroeconomic and style.
 Investing in factors can help improve portfolio outcomes, reduce volatility and enhance diversification.